 We felt the other opportunity was to better-leverage technology and data.
 Since our inception, 1,000s of FlashArrays have been shipped and are constantly cloud-connected, sending rich telemetric data back to Pure Storage (note that Pure1 and our staff only have access to usage meta-data – not to any customer data on the array).
 We use that information to build better products by understand IO patterns and user behaviors to optimize our product experience.
 But we realized that we could also use that data to provide smarter and more proactive support.
 With both automated and human analytics, we could look for potential issues, and if one customer encounters a problem, we could fingerprint it and quickly analyze the rest of the user base to ensure we connect with other potentially-impacted customers, ideally preventing issues before they happen.

 And so these are the ingredients that came together to form Pure1: Cloud/SaaS, big data, analytics, mobility, and an undying desire to provide the most proactive, white-glove support experience possible.
-If you’d like to meet the people behind Pure1, and hear more about our vision, you can watch a short introduction here:

 Today we’re excited to unveil our first generation of Pure1 – Pure’s new cloud-based management and support platform.

 - Pure1 Manage – cloud-based management, enabling customers to monitor their arrays globally from anywhere, and perform FlashArray administration with just a web browser.

 - Pure1 Support – a proactive support experience, where our goal is to call you before you call us.
 In fact, Pure Storage opens 83% of our support tickets, and can resolve many of these tickets without customer intervention.
 If interacting with your array is required, our secure RemoteAssist technology allows us to connect to your array (with your authorization) and perform maintenance tasks.